awiegel/CuraBlender/Blender/Documentation/Documentation.md

 **Time measurement:** \
 All methods were tested and optimized with pythons time module.
 Of course the loading times could be increased for the cost of security and validating. \
 To measure the time of a specific section simply use `start = time.time()` before the specific section and write `time.time() - start` in the log file after the specific section.

+<br/> <br/> <br/>

+## 4. Platform Support
+This plugin works on every platform (**Windows**, **MacOS**, **Linux**) with full functionality. \
+To achieve this, a lot of platform specific fixes were made. \
+**Some examples:**
+* Subprocess uses a list of arguments or a tuple of arguments as one big argument on windows, while on macOS and linux only the first argument gets executed.
+Therefore all commands are one big string.
+* File watcher on windows crashes when a file from a removable device (usb, ...) gets opened.
+To fix this, a QEventLoop gets created before adding a path to the file watcher.
+Later this QEventLoop would be created anyways.